-The unaudited condensed interim consolidated financial statements were prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
-Accordingly, they do not include all of the information required for full annual financial statements required by International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by International Financial Reporting Interpretations Committee ("IFRIC").
+The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the IFRS Interpretations Committee ("IFRIC").
+See note 2 of the Company's August 31, 2021 audited consolidated financial statements for a complete description of the Company's significant accounting policies.